 The NNR is responsible for safety standards and regulatory practices for the protection of people, property and the environment against nuclear damage.
+The entity's total budget for 2016/17 was R177,7 million.

 Nuclear Energy Corporation of South Africa